-Consultancy Assignment to Develop a Market Study for Green Agricultural Products in Target
+Consultancy Assignment to Develop a Market Study for Green Agricultural Products in Target Markets

-- Try to differentiate your product on the market and compete on added value, such as herbs with organic certifications, that are sustainably produced or which are ready-to-cook (pre-cut). - Ensure freshness and quality of your products to compete with European suppliers of fresh herbs.
+- If you can differentiate your product on the market, you can improve your competitive position.
+As a fresh herbs supplier, you have several options for doing this.
+Examples include complying with organic certification, adding recipes for your products, as well as marketing communication in general.
+Add further value by investing in storytelling and marketing communication, showing the consumer where and how your herbs have been produced (label, website, social media) or by compensating for the emissions during the long transportation of your fresh produce.
+You can also improve your competitive position if you can meet the interest of German consumers in good social and environmental practices by adding such information to your product. - Try to differentiate your product on the market and compete on added value, such as herbs with organic certifications, that are sustainably produced or which are ready-to-cook (pre-cut). - Ensure freshness and quality of your products to compete with European suppliers of fresh herbs.
 Employ good post-harvest processes: store your products in clean containers in a clean warehouse, ensure hygienic grading and sorting conditions and apply strict sorting and grading standards.
 Store herbs at the right temperature.
 Refer to transportation requirements and the Buyer Requirements for more info.
-You also need logistic and planning skills to ensure that your products arrive fresh in The Netherlands. - Make sure that you can trace your fresh herbs back to the farm that produced them and communicate this to your buyers.
+You also need logistic and planning skills to ensure that your products arrive fresh in Germany. - Focus your exports of fresh herbs to Germany during European's off-season.
+In those months, imports usually increase considerably as buyers seek to source year-round. - Make sure that you can trace your fresh herbs back to the farm that produced them and communicate this to your buyers.
 Increasing transparency helps build trust with buyers.